hhl/sddm-theme-hhl/README.md

 - __humming__ it is based on poetry with some changes
   - i made it for to use with my LXQT installation and i wanna share it, have fun with it!
-  - the hummingbird picture/ logo is taken from https://github.com/Caig/LXQt-graphics and carefully modified.
+  - the hummingbird picture/ logo is taken from https://github.com/Caig/LXQt-graphics and carefully modified
-    - (todo, sorry i have to push the picture source from another location.
-This will be done as soon as possible.)

 ---

 #### What is needed: